agama-project/agama-project.github.io/docs/user/boot_options/linuxrc_compatibility.md

 # Linuxrc Compatibility

-Agama provides few options to make easier transition from linuxrc.
-They are not identical and works slightly differently, but for usual usage it should be sufficient.
+Agama provides a few options to make it easier the transition from linuxrc.
+They are not identical and work slightly differently, but for a regular usage they should be sufficient.
-Also agama is case sensitive and require exact parameter usage unlike linuxrc which allows additional dots, dashes and underscores.
+Also Agama is case sensitive and requires the exact parameter unlike linuxrc which allows additional dots, dashes and underscores.

 ## Info File Support